fsklenar/ansible/ansible-installation.md

 ## 4. Configuration of VMs
 ### a) Create manually new VMs
-**!!!Important: skip this step if VMs were created in previous step using ansible scripts !!!**
+### !!!
+Important: skip this step if VMs were created in previous step using ansible scripts !!!

   - follow KVM commands